AICorpGlobal/Training/Marketing/Training Materials.md

 ---

 This structured program ensures that your team is well-equipped with both foundational knowledge and practical skills to excel in a data-driven environment.
-Let me know if you'd like help designing specific modules or exercises!